Frequently Asked Questions

 • Permission for any overload must be obtained from the College Office.
 Email business@bgsu.edu to request the form.
 Course registration in excess of 18 hours will result in extra fees.
 Consult the Bursar’s Office for specific charges.

-• You can file an appeal by emailing the College Office at business@bgsu.edu and requesting an appeal form.
+• To allow a class to count towards degree programs, to dual major across colleges, and a variety of other topics, you can file an appeal by emailing the College Office at business@bgsu.edu and requesting an appeal form.
 If you want to improve the chances of your appeal being granted, state precisely and succinctly what you want and write clearly and briefly why you think your appeal should be approved.
 Attach any relevant supporting information, but do not overwhelm the Appeals Board with paper.
 The Appeals Board will try to give you a prompt answer.
 Please remember that submission of an appeal does not guarantee approval.
 Do not presume that it will be approved.
 An appeal by its nature is a variance from the rule, and there must be good reason for granting it.

 Advising FAQs

 • All students are assigned to advisors who work primarily with business students.
-When students who have a declared area of specialization achieve BSBA admission, they are assigned a faculty mentor in that area.
+Students who have a declared area of specialization for their BSBA, are assigned a faculty mentor in that area.
 If a student does not know the name of the faculty mentor, they can access this information in their MyBGSU Student Center.
 Professional advisors are available to Schmidthorst College of Business students, pre-business students, students from other colleges, and prospective students.
 It is the students’ responsibility to contact their faculty mentor or academic advisor.
 Advisors can be reached at the Academic Advising office, 419-372-8943.

 • Students who did not complete 2 years of the same foreign language in high school must complete a foreign language through the 1020 level (e.g. FREN 1020).